 The popular singer-musician had died in 1970 but the feud over control of his $80-million estate continued long after.
 In fact, the feud lasted more than 30 years after his death among his siblings.

 The Jamaican singer-songwriter international musical and cultural icon died of cancer in 1981 without leaving a will.

 We also have names like Kurt Cobain, Sonny Bono, and more.
 The main point of here is legal courtroom battles are costly and also time-consuming, as in the cases of the names mentioned above.
 Therefore If you inherit a house you should understand exactly how the house will pass into your hand.
-This is necessary because it will reduce some of the stress when you plan to sell the house.
+This is necessary because it will reduce some of the stress when you plan to sell inherited house.

 These are the simple step-by-step ways of an inherited house;

 - by a transfer on death deed

 - via a living trust.